-As spring rears its long-overdue head, it's hard to suppress excited thoughts about getting down and dirty.
-In a flower bed, that is.
-Indeed, primetime gardening season is upon us.
+With summer just about within reach, it's hard to suppress excited thoughts about getting down and dirty — in a flower bed, that is — as primetime gardening season is upon us.

-Whether you're a go-getter green thumb cultivating a backyard oasis or a newbie condo owner who wants a lush balcony, why not check out one of the east end's independent garden markets?
-Take a look at the best nurseries on Toronto's east side and embrace nature in your own abode.
+Whether you're a go-getter cultivating a backyard oasis or all thumbs when it comes to being green, check the east end's many independent garden markets and nurseries and embrace nature in your own abode.

 EAST END GARDEN CENTRE